secretstartups/handbook/content/handbook/engineering/development/ops/verify/pipeline-execution/_index.md

 We use a series of labels to indicate the highest priority issues in the milestone.

-1. The highest priorities for a given milestone would be issues labelled with `Verify::P1`, `Deliverable`, and `group::pipeline execution` to align with the Theme and Goals of the milestone.
+1. The highest priorities for a given milestone would be issues labeled with `Verify::P1`, `Deliverable`, and `group::pipeline execution` to align with the Theme and Goals of the milestone.
 1. Each milestone will start with 1 issue per engineer, which will be labeled as `Verify::P1`, `Deliverable`, and `group::pipeline execution`.
 This should account for approximately 30% of the average total milestone weight.
 1. Once all of the `Verify::P1` issues have been picked up and are in `workflow:in dev` or beyond, we have `Verify::P2` and `Verify::P3` to signal issues that are important and will likely become `Verify::P1` issues in later milestones.